William T. Francis: Personal life

 Francis married Nellie Griswold Francis on August 14, 1893, a leading African-American suffragist and civic activist, originally from Nashville, Tennessee.
 They are reported to have had a particularly happy marriage, with 25th anniversary celebrations reported in the news.
 His wife's sister and brother-in-law lived with them.

 Francis was a member of Pilgrim Baptist Church, where both he and his wife were singers.
 Francis also acted in plays and musicals.
 Francis was a member of Alpha Phi Alpha fraternity.

-In 1924, the couple bought a two-storey house on Sargent Avenue in the Groveland Park neighborhood of St. Paul, and faced vicious and threatening opposition from some white residents.
+In 1924, the couple bought a two-story house on Sargent Avenue in the Groveland Park neighborhood of St. Paul, and faced vicious and threatening opposition from some white residents.
 The local improvement association first offered to buy the house, then began marching out front with burning flares, sending threatening letters and making threatening phone calls.
 Two crosses were burned on their lawn, said to be the Ku Klux Klan's final warning.
 The Francises remained in the house until they moved to Liberia.

-Francis died after a month of suffering, on July 15, 1929 in Liberia.
+Francis died after a month of suffering, on July 15, 1929, in Liberia.
 Previously thought to have malaria, he was diagnosed with yellow fever.
 A despatch from the legation stated that "The intense pain and suffering of the Minister can hardly be described".
-Nellie Francis returned to Tennessee, and died in 1969.
-They are buried in Greenwood Cemetery, Nashville, William Francis having first had a funeral at the Pilgrim Baptist Church in St. Paul on August 11, 1929.
-There was another funeral service in Nashville, and a Masonic burial.
+Nellie Francis returned to Tennessee and died in 1969.
+They are buried in Greenwood Cemetery in Nashville, William Francis having first had a funeral at the Pilgrim Baptist Church in St. Paul on August 11, 1929.
+There was another funeral service in Nashville and a Masonic burial.